Want to build an app but don’t know how to code? Don’t have the inclination to learn?

 The strangely named GoodBarber is one of the more capable and feature-rich Android app makers on this list.
 Unlike many others here, GoodBarber provides native apps written in Objective-C and Java for iOS and Android respectively.
-This gives it some more advanced features compared to other Android app creators including social network support, iBeacons, Geofencing and more.
-It can also once again integrate with Amazon, Etsy and Shopify and content can easily be updated via the ‘back office’.
+This gives it some more advanced features compared to other Android app creators, including social network support, iBeacons, Geofencing, and more.
+It can also integrate with Amazon, Etsy and Shopify, and content can easily be updated via the “back office.”
 The monthly fee for published apps is $32 per month.

 Mobile Roadie is one of the bigger names in the Android app creators space and has some impressive clients such as Disney and TED.
 But with those bragging rights you might expect a prohibitive asking price and that’s exactly what you’ll get here with the core membership costing $149 per month and pro asking for a mere $799 per month.

 AppsGeyser is another one of these Android app makers that lets users build apps for free.
-The catch is that all ads you create will have a banner space along the top showing ads.
+The catch is that all apps you create will have a banner space along the top showing ads.
 What makes this a little different though, is that you’ll share 50% of your revenue with the company but only once your app reaches a minimum usage.
 To start earning, you’ll also need to register your own account with an Ad Network and get your own banner.
-The slot will then display your ad 50% of the time and AppsGeyer’s the 50%, so it is a little fiddly.
+The slot will then display your ad 50 percent of the time and AppsGeyer’s the other 50percent, so it is a little fiddly.

-There’s some fun options for what you want to create here though, including a range of simple games (such as a word search or quiz) and an option to ‘turn any site into an app’.
-It won’t be for everyone and the UI isn’t the most polished and looks a little dated, but it’s different enough to be worth checking out.
+There are some fun options for what you want to create here though, including a range of simple games (such as a word search or quiz) and an option to “turn any site into an app.”
+It won’t be for everyone, and the UI isn’t the most polished or up to date, but it’s different enough to be worth checking out.

 AppMakr is worth including on this Android app makers list as one of the oldest builders in town.
-It calls itself the ‘Original Way to #MakeAnApp’ and it has a lot of features, supporting both HTML5 and native creations.
-The other pleasing differentiator is the price – this is one of the most affordable options around with it only costing $13 to publish to iTunes and Google Play.
+It calls itself the “Original Way to #MakeAnApp” and it has a lot of features, supporting both HTML5 and native creations.
+The other pleasing differentiator is the price – this is one of the most affordable options around, at a cost of $13 to publish to iTunes and Google Play.
 For $2 you can publish to AppMarkr’s own store though, while HTML5 mobile websites are free to build.

 The downside is that this is one of the more clunky and dated Android app makers in town, which makes the process a little less streamlined and enjoyable.
 This is a shame, seeing as the low pricing would otherwise have made this a good choice for fun DIY projects.
 The other downside is that billing is annual, meaning you can’t pay $13 to have your app in the store for a month…

-GameSalad is one of the Android app makers for making games and salads.
-Okay, it’s just games but it’s actually one of the more impressive builders on this list.
-This is a drag-and-drop tool for creating simple games within hours and it can serve as the perfect introduction to game design, or even a useful prototyping tool for professionals.
-The tagline ‘Drag & Drop Programming – No Coding Required’ is rather confusing but I get the point.
+GameSalad is one of the Android app makers for making games.
+And salads too!
+Okay, it doesn’t actually make salads, but it’s actually one of the more impressive builders on this list.
+This is a drag-and-drop tool for creating simple games within hours, and it can serve as the perfect introduction to game design, or even a useful prototyping tool for professionals.
+The tagline “Drag & Drop Programming – No Coding Required” is rather confusing, but I get the point.

 Consider this the missing link between something like Stencyl and something like Unity.
 But actually, you might find that even Unity is less code heavy than you think, so that’s possibly worth a look too!
 Oh and Unity or Unreal are free to use.